Nazeer2013/nd00333-capstone/README.md

 One of the answers to the problem is to filter out the noise(spam) in this case from SMS.

-## Context and Data Selection
+## Context

 Spam is unsolicited and unwanted messages sent electronically  and whose content may be malicious.
 SMS spam is typically transmitted over a mobile network.
-SMS mode is more dangerous in manyways one is by the fact that SMS is usually regarded by the user as a safer, more trustworthy form of communication than other sources, e. g., emails.
+SMS mode is more dangerous in many ways one is by the fact that SMS is usually regarded by the user as a safer, more trustworthy form of communication than other sources, e. g., emails.

+# Data Selection

 ## Auto ML using Python SDK